 6) They All Eat Tacos Or Rice And Beans

 Many people think that everyone in Latin America eats tacos.
 Truth is, they only really eat tacos in Mexico.
-Rice and beans isn't as common as you might think, either.
-It's big in Central America, but not so common anywhere else.
+Rice and beans isn’t as common as you might think, either.
+It’s big in Central America and Brazil but not as common elsewhere.

 7) They’re All Sex-Crazed